Sankies/Telegram-Bot-Save-file-to-Dropbox/README.md

-# summerintern2019_challenge_cuhk_developer_TSZHEI_TUNGLAM
+# Summerintern2019_challenge_cuhk_developer_TSZHEI_TUNGLAM

 Prototype description

 This project provides a solution to automatically saving a massive number of photos from multiple Telegram user to a single lender account.
+It is useful for users who need to recieve massive number of image message in telegram and would like to autometically save them into Dropbox folder.

+Developer:
+CHOW TSZE HEI
+HO TUNG LAM

 Video demo: https://youtu.be/w0cT9EcwoDE